chiransiriwardhana/todo-app/README.md

 use below commands and procedure to setup the project (if you don't have installed node.js and npm in local machine then install those first)

-goto terminal and enter following commands
+1. goto terminal and enter following command.

 ### `git clone https://github.com/chiransiriwardhana/todo-app.git`

-open project folder using VS code
+2. open project folder using VS code

-goto VS code terminal and enter
+3. goto VS code terminal and enter to install all dependencies.

 ###  `npm install`

-to install all dependencies.

-then enter
+4. then enter following command to start application

 ### `npm start`